oikos-cash/oikos-docs-bsc/content/contracts/Oikos.md

 This is a ERC20 transferFrom functions.

-A successful transfer requires the token owner to have sufficient balance, accounting for [locked SNX](#transferableoikos).
+A successful transfer requires the token owner to have sufficient balance, accounting for [locked OKS](#transferableoikos).

 Implemented based on [`ExternStateToken._transferFrom_byProxy`](ExternStateToken#_transferfrom_byproxy).